scottfrederick/spring-music/README.md

 ## Building

-This project requires a Java version between 8 and 17 to compile.
+This project requires Java version 17 or later to compile.

+> [!NOTE]
+> If you need to use an earlier Java version, check out the [`spring-boot-2` branch](https://github.com/cloudfoundry-samples/spring-music/tree/spring-boot-2), which can be built with Java 8 and later.

 To build a runnable Spring Boot jar file, run the following command: